googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **Figure 5.40 Combined effects of a transformation nested within the child sub-graph of another transformation**

-While the PaintTransform and PaintVarTransform tables support several types of transforms, addition paint formats are defined to support specific
+While the PaintTransform and PaintVarTransform tables support several types of transforms, additional paint formats are defined to support specific
 transformations:

-* PaintVarTranslate and PaintTranslate support translation only, with or without variation support, respectively.
+* PaintTranslate and PaintVarTranslate support translation only, without or with variation support.
 See 5.7.11.2.5.9 for format details.

-* PaintVarRotate and PaintRotate support rotation only, with or without variation support, respectively.
+* PaintScale and PaintVarScale support scaling only, without or with variation support.
+These two formats scale relative to the origin, and allow for different scale factors in X and Y directions.
+Other variant formats support scaling relative to a different center, scaling uniformly in both X and Y directions, or
+both: PaintScaleAroundCenter, PaintVarScaleAroundCenter, PaintScaleUniform, PaintVarScaleUniform, PaintScaleUniformAroundCenter, and PaintVarScaleUniformAroundCenter.
 See 5.7.11.2.5.10 for format details.

-* PaintVarSkew and PaintSkew support skew only, with or without variation support, respectively.
+* PaintRotate and PaintVarRotate support rotation only, without or with variation support.
+These two formats rotate around the origin; the PaintRotateAroundCenter and PaintVarRotateAroundCenter formats support rotation around a different center.
 See 5.7.11.2.5.11 for format details.

+* PaintSkew and PaintVarSkew support skew only, without or with variation support.
+These two formats skew using the origin as a center for the skew rotation; the PaintSkewAroundCenter and PaintVarSkewAroundCenter formats support skews using a different center.
+See 5.7.11.2.5.12 for format details.

+NOTE: Horizontal mirroring is done by scaling using a scale factor in the x direction of -1.
+Vertical mirroring is done by scaling with a -1 scale factor in the y direction.

 When only one of these specific types of transformation is required, these formats provide a more compact representation than the PaintTransform or